Thank you to Lenka Cathersides for the following research.

 Sidney Habershon and Katharine Raven married in the 3rd quarter of 1915 in the Registration District of Malton, Yorkshire, North Riding.

-The couple had a son: John Lindsay Habershon born in the 2nd quarter of 1917 in the Registration District of Dorking, Surrey.
+The couple had a son: John Lindsay Habershon born in the 2nd quarter of 1917 in Dorking.

 According to Winchester College At War website, by July 1917, Sidney had recovered enough to be transferred to the Suffolk Regiment.
 In November 1917 he disembarked to France with the 9th Battalion, the Suffolk Regiment and was slightly wounded at the Battle of Cambrai.
 In February 1918, the 9th Battalion was disbanded and Sidney Heath was transferred into the 12th Battalion, the Suffolk Regiment.
 He was a 2nd Lieutenant.